mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `partial_implementation`
-A `boolean` value indicating whether or not the implementation of the sub-feature follows the current specification closely enough to not create major interoperability problems.
-It defaults to `false` (no interoperability problem expected).
-If set to `true`, it is recommended to add a note indicating how it diverges from the standard (implements an old version of the standard, for example).

-A `boolean` value indicating whether or not the implementation of the sub-feature deviates from the specification in a way that may cause compatibility problems.
+A `boolean` value indicating whether or not the implementation of the sub-feature deviates from the specification in a way that may cause significant compatibility problems.
 It defaults to `false` (no interoperability problems expected).
 If set to `true`, it is recommended that you add a note explaining how it diverges from the standard (such as that it implements an old version of the standard, for example).